-Newly hired (on or after August 22, 2013) SPA employees serve a twenty-four (24)-month probationary period.
+Newly hired (on or after August 22, 2013) SPA employees, who have yet to achieve Career Status, serve a twenty-four (24)-month probationary period.
 This period provides time for new employees to adjust and work closely with their supervisor to learn and fully understand the job responsibilities and expectations.
 This period also allows the supervisor to provide the employee with necessary support, guidance, and feedback.

 Items to consider during this period: